kevindolch/battle-arena/README.md

 ## Assumptions

-This app assumes a few things when comparing fighters.  word lengths are compared without punctation.
+This app assumes a few things when comparing fighters.  word lengths are compared without punctuation.
 If word lengths are the same the result is a tie.
 For automatic win words if both characters have them the result is a tie.
 If a character does not have a description or the description is fewer words than the seed number, the character with a word at that position wins, otherwise if both don't it's a tie.